Monday, March 25, 2019

 A Christian Response To Animal Rights Activism

 The most basic problem with animal rights activism is that it is simply not workable.
 It is not a livable philosophy.
-If people who advocate for animal rights were to achieve their goal of imposing their ideas on the rest of us, then life as we know it would become dysfunctional.
-Consider the following points.
-Leather is a made from animal skins.
-A great deal of our clothing is made up of animal furs.
+If people who advocate for animal rights were to achieve their goal of imposing that way of life on the rest of us, then everything would come apart at the seams.
+Consider the following points: 1.)
+Leather is a made from animal skins, 2.)
+A great deal of our clothing is made up of animal furs, and 3.)
 Tires, shampoos, and toothpastes also contain animal ingredients.
-Thus, taking up an animal rights activist mindset would require us to make numerous modifications to fundamental aspects of our lives.
+Therefore, taking up an animal rights activist mindset would require us to make modifications to fundamental aspects of our lives which we have not even began to prepare for.

-If we endorse animal rights activism, then what are we to do with all the carnivorous animals?
-If we are mere animals, then what objective basis would there be for us to not eat meat?
+If we were to endorse animal rights activism, then what are we to do with all the carnivorous animals?
+If we are merely animals ourselves, then what objective basis would there be for us to not eat meat?
 If we were to join the animal rights movement, then why not also establish a plant rights activist movement?
 If animals are to be treated in the same manner as humans, then they also need to be held to our standards of punishment when caught misbehaving (which would cause them pain and suffering).
 It is also ironic to note that many animal rights activists are supportive of abortion.
+So much for taking a stand for living creatures.

 Sunday, March 17, 2019